 Is it time to buy new windows for your business?
-While many issues with commercial glass can be repaired, there were some situations where replacement is the best option.
-Learn more about potential commercial window issues that may mean that it’s the right time to look for new windows for your building.
+While many issues with commercial glass can be repaired, there are some situations where replacement is the best option.
+Learn more about potential commercial window issues that indicate it’s the right time to look for new windows for your building.

 Broken or cracked windows can lead to a series of issues.
 Not only do they make your business look bad, but they put you at higher risk for potential break-ins and robberies.
 A cracked window is easier to remove when someone is attempting to enter and could crack further due to environmental stress or weather, risking injury to anyone nearby.

 Replacing individual broken or cracked panes is an option, but it may make more sense financially to replace the entire window, especially if it means upgrading from older windows to more efficient ones.
 It is likely more cost-effective to choose a complete installation than to attempt ongoing repairs that don’t completely solve the problem.

 Over time, commercial glass may start to appear foggy or hazy in appearance.
 This is a result of water getting trapped between the panes of glass due to failed sealant and then condensing to form an unappealing fog.
 While repair may be an option, it involves clearing the panes of the interior water and resealing the entire window, which may be costly depending on the size of your glass.
 You may also need additional sealing treatments, depending on the materials used.